Loudon County Vehicle Impound Guide

 Facing financial hardship after a DUI arrest is common.
 Here are some options if you're struggling to afford the impound fees:

-• Payment plans (some lots offer this): Some impound lots may offer payment plans.
+• Ask the impound lot if a payment plan is available (some offer this): Some impound lots may offer payment plans.
 Inquire about this possibility, but be aware of potential interest charges.

 • Sign vehicle over to impound lot (avoid debt but lose car): As a last resort, you can sign the vehicle title over to the impound lot.
 This absolves you of the debt but means you lose ownership of the car.